Can I Run My Caravan Air Conditioner From a Battery?

 So a long story short, you can do it if you are aware of how that will affect your battery storage and charge loss and knowing how to manage that system.

-For a real life example, Justin from Trip In A Van takes us through running their Dometic Harrier Air Conditioner from a 400Ah Enerdrive Lithium Battery System - skip to 25:29 in the video below!
+Justin from Trip In A Van takes us through running their Dometic Harrier Air Conditioner from a 400Ah Enerdrive Lithium Battery System - skip to 25:29 in the video below!

 The Dometic Harrier Plus Rooftop Air Conditioner only drew 45-55 Amps, which means they could comfortably run the system for 3 to 4 hours per day with an input of 30 Amps of solar in full sun.
 In this test example, the air con was only drawing the difference of 15 Amps from the battery system.